JordiCorbilla/WindowsServiceHost/README.md

-# WindowsServiceHost
+# Windows Service Host
-Host .NET 5 in a Windows Service
+Hosting a .NET 5 WebAPI on a Windows Service

 ### Create the service